suleimana/sjsws/README.md

 ```

-Here is the list of all steps required to run the example program as service on your machine:
+Here is the list of all steps required to run the example program as a service on your machine:

 1- Create jar files: The first thing to do is build the jar file for the HelloPrintJob program.
 The program simply prints the world "hello" into into a temp file every 10 seconds.
 For the purpose of this example there is a jar called "HelloPrintJob-1.0-SNAPSHOT.jar" ready to be used.
 In addition, the source code for this program is also provided under "examples/HelloPrintJob".
 So you can make any changes to the program and build a new jar file.